iluvjava/Maths/Notebook 2.0/AMATH 585 (Numerical Analysis of BVP)/Finite Element 2D.md

 Let's use $\mathcal{S}$ to denotes the set of basis functions, then for all non-boundary basis function, one can index it using $\mathcal{I}(i, j)\in \{1, 2, \cdots, n_x\}\times \{1, 2, \cdots, n_y\}$.
 Hence, in total, we have $n_xn_y$ number of basis function that describe the interior.

-For the boundary, the above function will have to be modified to fewer cases to fit the boundary, because there are not points outside of the boundary to support it.
+For adapting the boundary, the above function will have to be modified to fewer cases to fit the boundary, because there are not points outside of the boundary to support it.
 If the region for the case is outside of the function, we will have to remove it from the definition of the function.

 ---
 ### **Weak Conditions Reformulated in 2D**